Close Menu

 If they do exist, these ancient crystal graveyards are inaccessible to us – hiding far too deep for us to take direct samples.
 And if they were to ever rise to the Earth’s surface, the magma ocean crystals would naturally undergo a process of melting and solidifying, leaving only traces of their origins in the volcanic rocks that make it to Earth’s crust.

-Crystal clues
+Crystal Clues

 We knew Greenland would be a good place to search for these traces of Earth’s molten past.
 Our samples originate from the Isua supracrustal belt in southwestern Greenland, which is a famous area for geologists.
 At first glance, Isua’s rocks look just like any modern basalt you’d find on the seafloor.
 But these rocks are some of the oldest in the world, believed to be between 3.7 and 3.8 billion years old.

 On analyzing Isua’s rocks, we discovered unique iron isotope signatures.
-These signatures showed that the region of the mantle from which the rocks had formed had been subjected to very high pressure, over 700 kilometers below Earth’s surface.
+These signatures showed that the region of the mantle from which the rocks had formed had been subjected to very high pressure, over 700 kilometers (435 miles) below Earth’s surface.
 That’s exactly where minerals formed during magma ocean crystallization would have been located.

 But if these rocks did indeed bear traces of crystallized magma ocean, how did they find their way to the Earth’s surface?
 The answer lies in how the Earth’s interior melts, producing volcanic rocks on the planet’s surface.